Obtaining Nonintervention Powers

 - Without Notice:

-- Descendant’s estate consists ONLY of community property, and
+- Decedent’s estate consists ONLY of community property, and

-- At the time of filing the petition, all of Descendant’s living children are also your children (eg, Descendant has no living children of a prior marriage).
+- At the time of filing the petition, all of Decedent’s living children are also your children (eg, Decedent has no living children of a prior marriage).

 - With Notice to, or the Written Consent of, Each Heir and Beneficiary: The “Catch-all” provision:

-- You were not a creditor of Descendant at Descendant’s death, and
+- You were not a creditor of Decedent at Decedent’s death, and

-- It would be “in the best interests of Descendant’s beneficiaries and creditors” if Descendant’s estate were administered with Nonintervention Powers, with that being presumed to be true unless an interested party can prove otherwise.
+- It would be “in the best interests of Decedent’s beneficiaries and creditors” if Decedent’s estate were administered with Nonintervention Powers, with that being presumed to be true unless an interested party can prove otherwise.

 Practically Speaking: Assuming estate solvency, the problem is usually not so much whether you can qualify for Nonintervention Powers — the problem is whether to obtain Nonintervention Powers, you will have to either: